 It is déjà vu all over again!
 Didn't the same thing happen before when instead of SaaS, client-server technology was all the rage?

 Organisations will do well to remember that it is seldom an HCM application or even the lack of one that is to blame for poor data quality.
 Poor data is seldom a system issue, it is almost always a process issue, a governance issue.
 An HCM application can help alleviate the data problem but will never solve it.
 To get their data right, organisations will have to start working on their data well before they issue an RFP for a new HCM application.
 The heavy lifting has to be done up front.

 The organisation should start by clearly establishing a meaningful and manageable scope - the lean, the clean and the necessary- by finalising data elements which are truly critical for the organisation, e.g., organisation data, job data, compensation data, talent data and demographic data.
 Then they should establish a consistent definition of these key HR data elements across the organisation, categorise them as global or local requirements and document how these data elements are created and who will have access to these and for how long.
 Last, but not the least, they should establish clear governance parameters including regular data quality checks and audits, accountability and ownership backed up by legal guidance around GDPR and other local regulatory guidelines.

-Only after they organisations put these in place and are in control of their people data, should they start looking for an HCM application to automate, optimise and deliver insight.
+Only after they organisations put these in place and are in control of their people data, should they start looking for HCM software to automate, optimise and deliver insight.